Chart Color Schemes

 Clifton Beach - Kewarra Beach has a typical household mix, with a lower-than-average median household size

 Family households constitute 73.7% of all households, including 25.3% couples with children, 36.9% couples without children, and 10.6% single parent families.
 Non-family households comprise the remaining 26.3%, with lone person households at 23.0% and group households making up 3.4%.
-The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.
+The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households